Why doesn’t a narcissist understand your point of view?

 Cognitive thinking is a process we learn when we acquire knowledge through life’s experiences.
 Cognitive thinking allows us to gain understanding, so we can comprehend, think, process, learn, remember, pay attention and apply incoming information, narcissists often lack in cognitive thinking skills, or they use negative cognitive thinking skills.

 Always being right, as a narcissist most likely lacks in cognitive reflection skills, meaning once they’ve made their truth up, they can not look back and reflect.
 They’ve made their minds up that they are correct and all others are wrong.
 Narcissistic people continuously try to prove others wrong with various manipulation tactics.
 To a narcissist who always believes they are right, being wrong is unimaginable for them.
 They just can not and do not get it.
 They will go to extreme lengths just to prove they are right.
 Why there is simply no point in explaining yourself or arguing with a narcissist, they simply can not and will not see your point of view.
 Know your truths, and leave them to it.
 We are wasting our breaths trying to explain ourselves to a narcissist.
 They are not going to suddenly turn around and say, ”you know what, I think you are right.” instead, they will go to any extreme to make you believe that you are wrong, or they’ll leave you full of anger and resentment.

-We must learn that we don’t have to take part in every argument we are invited to, especially those who are not willing to listen to others perspectives.
+We must learn that we don’t have to participate in every argument we are invited to, especially those who are unwilling to listen to others’ perspectives.